Stardust-kyun/dotfiles/README.md

 ## Installation

-I have only tested installation on EndeavourOS.
-If you're using EndeavourOS, you will need the following packages.
+I have found my dotfiles to work out of the box on EndeavourOS.
+If you're using EndeavourOS, you will need to install **only** `base-devel and common packages` as well as the following packages.
 There may be some that are missing.

 From official repos:
 ```